JasonStation/SwiftEmojiRPG/README.md

 Experience a story: Comic pages are available to read before the game starts and when the player defeats the final boss.

-This app was made using Swift Playgrounds and meant to be run on iPad (can be run in landscape and portrait orientations).
+This app was made using Swift Playgrounds and meant to be run on iPad (any model).
+This game can be run in landscape and portrait orientations.

 This game is my WWDC 2023 Swift Student Challenge Submission.